na-na-hi/renget/archive/sfbf5.md

 \>first things first, calm down your crying girlfriend then explain it later "Hey chammy I manage to snag some of your favorite bugs-"
 \>she rudely swatted away the bag you held before digging her face close to your neck
-\>oh shit oh fuck you could feel both dry and fresh snot coming from her nostrils
+\>oh shit oh fuck you could feel both dry and fresh snot coming from her nostrils %%

-\>anon be you
+%darkgreen%\>anon be you
 \>the past several days were a whirlwind of events between you and chammy
 \>it wasn't hard legalizing her stay in Kamura
 \>you finally put the "Kamura village Leader" title to good use